Afromana/ProjectZomboid-ServerAssistant/README.md

 ```
 {
   "zomboidPath": "",    // Currently unused, will manage server restarts later on.
-  "docPath": "",        // Your Zomboid path in Documents, where your logs and server config sits, usually: "C:\Users\(USERNAME HERE)\Zomboid\".
+  "docPath": "",        // Your Zomboid path under "Users", where your logs and server config sits, usually: "C:\Users\(USERNAME HERE)\Zomboid\".
   "serverName": "",     // Your server's config name under the \Server\ Directory of docPath, likely "servertest.ini" or such.
   "notifyUser": 0,      // Your Discord ID, or whoever should be pinged when a mod update occurs.
   "notifyChannel": 0,   // The discord channel ID that the mod notification should occur in, probably best to keep it to the same as chatChannel